Compact object coalescence rate estimation from short gamma-ray burst observations: SWIFT data sample and fitting model

-We use the set of SGRB with reliable redshift measurements as listed in \cite{Dietz:2010eh}, complemented by three additional SWIFT SGRBs with reliable redshift measurements~\cite{grbgen}.
-See Appendix~\ref{app:newgrbs} for details on the selection of the additional GRBs.
-Restricting the analysis to 17 SWIFT GRBs with a reliable redshift measurement, we eliminate any instrumental bias with respect to GRBs detected by other GRB missions.
+We restrict our analysis to a set of SGRBs with reliable redshift measurement, i.e., to SGRBs that can be associated to a galaxy of known spectroscopic redshift with a high probability of being the host galaxy of the SGRB.
+We omit from the analysis SGRBs without an observed optical afterglow and SGRBs that are not associated with a host galaxy within the error-circle of the observation.
+This allows us to remove any instrumental bias with respect to SGRBs detected by other missions.
+Table~\ref{tab:data} shows the list of the 14 SWIFT SGRBs that pass our selection criteria.

-The (apparent) luminosity of these GRBs is computed using the redshift and fluence information, as given in Table~\ref{tab:data}.
-To approximate the flux $F$ in the observer frame, which is the relevant frame for the detection threshold of the satellite, the GRB fluence $S$ is divided by its duration.
-As the observed fluence depends on the spectral properties of the source and the energy response of the detector, 15 to 150 keV for the BAT instrument onboard SWIFT~\citep{Barthelmy:2005hs}, and we observe sources over cosmological distances, we expect a spectral shift and a change of fluence for two identical sources at different distances.
-As the observed photon number spectrum can be well expressed by the Band function \cite{Band:1993eg}, it is possible to calculate the spectral shift as a function of redshift (see, e.g., Refs~\cite{Coward:2012tobe,Cao:2011ar}).
-However, as most sources for the short GRBs are closer than $z=$1, it can be shown that, using the Band function with reasonable parameters as given, e.g., in Ref.~\cite{Cao:2011ar}, the effect of the spectral shift is less than 10\%.
-As this error is small compared to other statistical and systematical errors, we will neglect the effect of spectral shift in this work.
+The luminosity of these SGRBs can be computed using their redshift and fluence information.
+The fluence $S$ is divided by the SGRB duration to estimate the flux $F$ in the relevant frame for the detection threshold of the satellite (the observer frame).
+Since the observed fluence depends on the spectral properties of the source and the energy response of the detector (15 to 150 keV for the BAT instrument onboard SWIFT, see \citet{Barthelmy:2005hs}), and the observations are over cosmological distances, two identical sources at different distances may show a spectral shift and a change of fluence.
+Expressing the observed photon number spectrum with the Band function \citep{Band:1993eg}, this spectral shift can be calculated as a function of the redshift \citep{Cao:2011ar}.
+Since most SGRB sources have redshift smaller than $z=$1, the effect of the spectral shift is less than 10\% \citep{Cao:2011ar}.
+This error is small compared to other statistical and systematical errors and will be neglected in our analysis.
+The apparent luminosity of the SGRB is